spywhere/plug.nvim/docs/auto-install.md

 -- ...
 ```

-This will automatically download the plug.nvim to the correct location.
+This will automatically download plug.nvim to the correct location.
 And if
 you configured plug.nvim to also perform an automatic installation of
 vim-plug, it will also performing those installation for you as well.